todogroup/osposurvey/2020/questions.md

 * Allowing employees to contribute to non-work-related open source projects in their personal time
 >LH, 4/22/20, questions choices updated vs last year

-6. Does your company have a formal or informal management initiative or program around open source?
+6. Does your company have a management initiative or program (either formal or informal) around open source?
 >LH, note for survey coding, 4/20/20 - question wording improved.
 Make a note of it in chart, but the change does not impact the meaning of the question.
+* Yes
->{Yes No, but planning one No}
+* No, but planning one
+* No
 >ROUTING: "Yes" goes to Part 2; "No, but planning one" goes to Part 3; "No" goes to Part 4

 ## Part 2